Skip to main content

 He had hoped to perform the original stage version of "Fiddelity" in 2022; however he then wrote a new script, which he completed in early 2022 titled "Desperately Seeking Samuel".
 This is the story of an elderly man who has lost the memory of his life.
 While trapped in a small space one night, over the course of several hours, he pieces it together, rediscovering his self-esteem.
 Paul describes this as a road trip of discovery.
 He made a film version and performed this play live with a modified script several times in both Ontario and laterly in Nova Scotia.

-In March 2023, Paul will be premiering his latest play, a 45 minute monologue titled "What's in a Name".
+In March 2023, Paul premiered his play, a 45 minute monologue titled "What's in a Name".
 This he describes as a whimsical by poignant bus trip down the character's memory lane as he travels from Ontario to Nova Scotia in search of a new beginning.
-The premiere will be a benefit performance for the restoration of an historic lighthouse in Nova Scotia.
-He hopes to perform it several times.
+The premiere was a benefit performance for the restoration of an historic lighthouse in Nova Scotia.
+A film version of this play was released later that year.

 Paul's performances have raised thousands of dollars for various non-profit and charitable causes in both Ontario and Nova Scotia.
 He sees it as a way to give back to the wider community.